overhide/overhide/README.md

    * [remuneration API](#remuneration-api) to enable payment of brokerage and service subscriptions
    * client library to promote decoupling of trust
 * as available and reliable as the technology stack implementing the specification; the [reference implementation](https://github.com/overhide/overhide-broker) is geared to be both
-* provides ability to remunerate brokerage and service provider via blockchain: pseudonymous subscription fees
+* provides ability to remunerate brokerage and service provider via various ledgers: pseudonymous subscription fees
 * [decentralized](docs/decentralization.md); *overhide* broker is discoverable via [broker-lookup](docs/lookup.md) from *Web 2.0* stacks, and broker can be [easily switched out](https://overhide.github.io/overhide/docs/broker.html#tag-data-stewardship) when need arises.

-### Benefits to Service
+### Benefits to Service/Application

 * no need to administer a backend: outsource reliability and availability to experts
 * no need to be responsible for user data: empower user with their data security, no data breaches
 * General Data Protection Regulation (GDPR) compliance
 * no need to worry about who the users are: they're pseudonymous shadows
 * no need to deal with user passwords, password complexity, password recovery
-* can still collect service subscription fees using APIs via blockchain
+* can still collect service subscription fees using APIs via various ledgers
-* retains option to implement own *overhide* brokerage, own blockchain/tokens (leverage that business model); but *overhide* won't help making it proprietary

 ### Benefits to User